pingu8007/jekyll-now/_posts/2021-03-12-springboot-filter-stacktrace.md

 ## Background

-Having a look on Spring's [defaults.xml][src-logback-default], logging pattern is provided by property *CONSOLE_LOG_PATTERN* and format of exception is controlled by *LOG_EXCEPTION_CONVERSION_WORD*, with `-%wEx` as default.
+Having a look on Spring's [defaults.xml][src-logback-default], logging pattern is provided by property *CONSOLE_LOG_PATTERN* and format of exception is controlled by *LOG_EXCEPTION_CONVERSION_WORD*, with `%wEx` as default.

-The `-%wEx` is bind to Spring's `ExtendedWhitespaceThrowableProxyConverter`, which has nothing but line format changed, according to [source][src-logback-wEx].
+The `%wEx` is bind to Spring's `ExtendedWhitespaceThrowableProxyConverter`, which has nothing but line format changed, according to [source][src-logback-wEx].
 Hence we can assert it has identical *EX_DISPLAY_EVAL* syntax compare to its super: `ExtendedThrowableProxyConverter`.

 ## Blend together